 - 6.1.
-Global College learner complaints and grievances are handled by the Global College staff IAW Air University Instructions.
-The Global College will attempt to resolve all formal grievances within 60 days of notification.
-Learners should attempt to resolve complaints and grievances at the lowest level before addressing these to higher level command channels or the IG.
-The Global College will keep the complaint and identify of the complainant confidential as it attempts to resolve the issue.
-There may be circumstances when the identity of the complainant must be known (i.e., to aid in proper investigation). - 6.1.1.
-Learners will provide formal complaints or grievances in writing including a Memo for Record (MFR) and an AU Form 6, Learner Complaint/Grievance Application to their course instructor or next level in the Global College chain as appropriate. - 6.1.2.
+Global College student complaints and grievances are handled by the Global College staff IAW Air University Instructions.
+The Global College will attempt to resolve all grievances within 60 days of notification.
+Students should attempt to resolve complaints and grievances at the lowest level before addressing these to higher level command channels or the IG.
+The Global College will keep the complaint and identity of the complainant confidential as it attempts to resolve the issue.
+There may be circumstances when the identity of the complainant must be known (i.e., to aid in proper investigation).
+Students may submit informal complaints or formal complaints.
+Informal complaints are appropriate when the student feels the issue can be solved at the course director or chief of academic affairs level.
+If the student feels the issue needs to be resolved with a formal board, or if working thorough an informal grievance does not provide an acceptable resolution the student should file a formal grievance. - 6.1.1.
+Students will provide formal complaints or grievances in writing including a Memo for Record (MFR) and an AU Form 6, Student Complaint/Grievance Application to their course instructor or next level in the Global College chain as appropriate. - 6.1.2.
 Received complaints will be immediately forwarded to the Chief, Academic Affairs along with an MFR detailing the applicable sequence of events.
-The Chief, Academic Affairs notifies the Vice Dean and schedules a Grievance Review Committee (GRC) meeting.
-Prior to the GRC meeting, the Chief, Academic Affairs will contact the learner for any additional information necessary to resolve the case.
+The Chief, Academic Affairs notifies the Vice Commandant and schedules a Grievance Review Committee (GRC) meeting.
+Prior to the GRC meeting, the Chief, Academic Affairs will contact the student for any additional information necessary to resolve the case.
 If the case cannot be resolved within the GRC, the Chief, Academic Affairs will coordinate with any outside agency necessary to resolve the issue.
-When a resolution is reached, the Chief, Academic Affairs will notify the learner in writing and forward result to the AU/A3 IAW AUI 36-2602.
+When a resolution is reached, the Chief, Academic Affairs will notify the student in writing and forward results to the AU/A3 IAW AUI 36-2602.

 6.2.
-Annex C illustrates the learner complaint and grievance process.
-Learners have 30 days to submit a complaint or grievance.
+Annex C illustrates the student complaint and grievance process.
+Students have 30 days to submit a complaint or grievance.

-7.0 Learner Resources and Support
+7.0 Student Resources and Support

 7.1.
-Learner assistance
+Student assistance

 - 7.1.1.
 Once enrolled in an EPME program, there may be times when assistance or guidance is needed.
-The first level of learner assistance should be this EPME learner handbook. - 7.1.2.
-For cases this handbook cannot resolve, Learners may contact the Help Desk and create a case by navigating to the Global College Student Support Center or Support page on the learner portal.
+The first level of student assistance should be this EPME student handbook. - 7.1.2.
+For cases this handbook cannot resolve, students may contact the Student Services Help Desk and create a case by navigating to the Global College Student Support Center or Support page on the student portal.
 See paragraph 7.2.1 below.
 Once a case is created it will be routed to the proper department for resolution.
-Learners should plan for and allow 1-3 business days for resolution of most requests. - 7.1.3.
-Unlike the other courses (self-paced), Capstone courses have an instructor assigned.
-These instructors then serve as the first line of contact should learners not find answers within this handbook.
-Instructor contact information will be provided to learners on the first day of their Capstone course. - 7.1.4.
-For questions regarding technical support, system support, or support of the ASURite system, learners should submit a case to the Student Support Center.
+Students should plan for and allow 1-3 business days for resolution of most requests. - 7.1.3.
+Unlike the self-paced courses, the Capstone courses have an instructor assigned.
+These instructors then serve as the first line of contact should students not find answers within this handbook.
+Instructor contact information will be provided to students on the first day of their Capstone course. - 7.1.4.
+For questions regarding technical support, system support, or support of the ASURITE system, students should submit a case to the Student Support Center.